Skip to main content

 About me

-Ruoli received her BEng in Mechanical Engineering from Southeast University in 2004, and her MSc and PhD in Engineering Mechanics from the Royal Institute of Technology (KTH) in 2007 and 2012, respectively.
-Her doctoral research focused on quantifying the biomechanical consequences of gait impairments and foot and ankle deformities resulting from various musculoskeletal disorders and symptoms.
-As a postdoctoral researcher, she worked with the Paediatric Neurology group at Karolinska Institutet and the Computational Biology group at KTH, where her research centered on quantifying spasticity and secondary changes in muscle structure and properties associated with spasticity.
+I received BEng in Mechanical Engineering from Southeast University in 2004, and MSc and PhD in Engineering Mechanics from the Royal Institute of Technology (KTH) in 2007 and 2012, respectively.
+My doctoral research focused on quantifying the biomechanical consequences of gait impairments and foot and ankle deformities resulting from various musculoskeletal disorders and symptoms.
+As a postdoctoral researcher, I worked with the Paediatric Neurology group at Karolinska Institutet and the Computational Biology group at KTH, where the research centered on quantifying spasticity and secondary changes in muscle structure and properties associated with spasticity.

 Reserach Interests